 Being lied to is one of the most frustrating feelings, especially when it's coming from someone you really care about.
 But what's even more frustrating is when you're not quite sure if you're being lied to or not.

 When your partner is being untruthful, it can appear in a variety of forms.
-And upon confronting your SO, they could try gaslighting you which can make you feel crazy for bringing anything up in the first place and question the validity of your concerns.
+And upon confronting your SO, they may try gaslighting you, which is super frustrating and can make you doubt yourself.
 They might also be paltering in order to get away with lying to you.
 This can be equally irritating because your partner can deceive you by manipulating the truth through a language technicality.
 But before you make any conclusions about your bae's dishonesty, try to address the situation in a fair and practical way.
 As always, communication is key.

 I checked in with a couple of relationship experts who helped me nail down the signs of a liar.
 If your partner is lying to you, you'll notice these five things.